ImperialCollegeLondon/ReCoDE-HandEyeCalibration/README.md

 ### Academic
 - Basic knowledge on robotics (eg. Denavit–Hartenberg (DH) parameters, forward kinematics)
-- Hand-eye calibration and fundamental knowledge on computer vision (eg. camera intrinsic matrix, extrinsic matrix, image projection)
+- Hand-eye calibration and fundamental knowledge on computer vision (eg. camera intrinsic matrix, extrinsic matrix, projection geometry)
 - Linear algebra (eg. Singular Value Decomposition (SVD)) Detailed information can be referred to `docs/Background.md`
 <!-- List the system requirements and how to obtain them, that can be as simple